 Local storage (SQLite database, SharedPreferences)

-Local storage is important for keeping data on the user's device.
+Local storage is important for storing data on the user's device.
 Local storage options include SQLite for relational databases and SharedPreferences for key-value data.

 Communication with remote APIs (REST, JSON)